Students are required to fulfill the following requirements during the four years of study to earn a Bachelor of Arts (BA) degree:

 Please note!
 Major courses with McDaniel Plan designations can be used to satisfy the distribution requirements of the McDaniel Plan as well.
 Under Critical Inquiry, however, no more than three major courses may be counted toward its categories and a given course may be used in fulfillment of only one category.

-G. My Commitment (applicable for students starting their studies in Academic Year 2020-2021, excepting transfer students)
+G. The McDaniel Commitment (applicable for students starting their studies in Academic Year 2020-2021, excepting transfer students)

 The McDaniel Commitment guarantees that every student will engage in strategic, guided exploration to complete a program of courses and experiential learning that will prepare them for personal and professional success.